Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 }
 ```

+We would like to hear from the community on which syntax is more natural.

-This syntax is translated to a delegated property under the hood:
+In any case, the built-in syntax is translated to a delegated property under the hood:

 ```kotlin
 class Example {